bobtodd/notes/homebrew/python.md

     brew install cmake

-This is mentioned in the [Pyside installation instructions][pyside], but only in one section on installing for Mac OS X, and not in a different Mac OS X installation section elsewhere on the page.
+This is mentioned in the [Pyside installation instructions][pyside], but only in one section on installing for Mac OS X, and not in a different Mac OS X installation section elsewhere on the same page.
 The explanation there doesn't mention anything about why `cmake` is required, nor why it should be installed to follow one installation method but not to follow another method.
 Both methods use Homebrew and later `pip`, so nothing is being built by hand in either explanation.

 With any luck, that should do it.